Gardenia taitensis, pronounced [gar-DEEN-ya] [tay-TEN-sis], is a tropical plant species in the family Rubiaceae.

 Tahitian gardenia grows best with warm temperatures between 65° and 70° degrees Fahrenheit during the day.
 You should also make sure it doesn’t drop below 65° degrees Fahrenheit at night, or this may stunt bud formation.

 In a dry climate, mist your Gardenia taitensis frequently to mimic a humid tropical atmosphere.
 Otherwise, the leaves may dry out.

-Like most Gardenias the Tahitian plant needs full sun with some partial shade every day to flourish.
+Like most Gardenias, the Tahitian plant needs full sun and some partial shade daily to flourish.
 Plants grow and bloom best with five hours of sun per day minimum, especially during the blooming season.

 If you’re planning on growing inside, it should be easy to regulate the climate around your plant.
 Outdoors, however, Tahitian grows best in USDA hardiness zones 9 to 11.